Capillary/api-documentation/source/includes/_cardLoyalty.md

 ### Request Body Parameters
 Parameter | Datatype | Description
 --------- | -------- | -----------
- code* | string | A valid code (supports up to 50 characters) of the card series according to the card configuration. description | string | Description of the  coupon series. type* | enum | Type of the card.
+ code* | string | A valid code (supports up to 50 characters) for the card series.
+Only alpha-numeric is allowed. description | string | Description of the  coupon series. type* | enum | Type of the card.
 Value `PHYSICAL` (for physical cards), `DIGITAL` (for digital or soft copies) expiryDays* | int | Validity of the card series in number of days from the day of issual.